Richard C. McCormick: Territorial Delegate

 McCormick announced his candidacy for territorial delegate on March 12, 1868, with the election scheduled for June 3, 1868.
-During his run, McCormick avoided normal party affiliations and instead ran as a non-partisan candidate under the Unionist banner.
+During his run, McCormick avoided normal party affiliations and instead ran as a non-partisan candidate under a "Unionist" banner.
 The election centered on the issue of the territorial capital having been moved the previous year, with allegations circulated that McCormick had been promised support from Pima County if he signed the bill.
 McCormick only won a single county during the election, Pima, but the margin was sufficient for him to be elected territorial delegate.

 McCormick left Arizona Territory on December 13, 1868, to journey to Washington DC.
 On his arrival in the Congress, McCormick's past acquaintances with influential people of the day allowed him to become unusually effective as a territorial delegate.
 This influence allowed him to be chosen as chairman by the group of seven sitting territorial delegates in their efforts to obtain unified legislation in areas affecting United States territories.

 During his first term, McCormick's efforts were focused on the Apache Wars and the establishment of additional postal routes within Arizona.
 Other areas he worked on included resolving land title issues involving the town of Prescott and having Arizona Territory declared a separate land district.
 After a return to Arizona to campaign, McCormick won re-election for his second term on November 8, 1870.

 McCormick's second term was again focused on the Apache Wars.
 The delegate was at odds with President Ulysses S. Grant's decision to send Vincent Colyer to negotiate with the Apache but was successful in his efforts to have George Crook resume military operations against the Apache.
 During May 1871, while visiting his mother in New York, McCormick contracted erysipelas and was blind for a short time.
 His right eye recovered, but the left was permanently lost.

 McCormick's opposition to President Grant's Indian "Peace Plan" allowed him to win re-election to his third term without opposition.
 The term also saw him win a number of reforms.
 Using an argument that qualified individuals were not applying to be territorial officials because the cost of living exceeded the pay for various positions, he was able to have the pay for territorial legislators raised to US$6 per day and territorial governor's pay raised to US$3,000 per year.
 He also succeeded in having the administration of U.S. territories moved from the State Department to the Department of the Interior, with the transfer occurring on March 1, 1873.
-McCormick also worked on a bill to restrict the killing of American Bison except for use as food, legislation resolving citizenship issues of Mexican-born residents of Arizona who lived in land acquired through the Gadsden Purchase, further expansion of mail routes and criminalization of acts that damaged or destroyed parts of the new military telegraph system.
+McCormick also worked on a bill to restrict the killing of American bison except for use as food, legislation resolving citizenship issues of Mexican-born residents of Arizona who lived in land acquired through the Gadsden Purchase, further expansion of mail routes and criminalization of acts that damaged or destroyed parts of the new military telegraph system.
 McCormick chose not to run for a fourth term.